-(A) A commission gaming agent shall be notified by both the gaming-related vendor and the casino operator of the time of delivery of any chips to the casino facility.
+(A) A commission gaming agent shall be notified by the casino operator of the time of delivery of any chips to the casino facility.

 (B) When a casino operator receives chips from the manufacturer, the shipment shall be opened and checked by at least two licensed employees, one from the table games department and one from the security department.
 Any deviation between the invoice accompanying the chips and the actual chips received or any defects found in the chips shall be reported to a commission gaming agent.